 8/8/1974 – The Royals – Twins game at Royals Stadium is briefly interrupted by President Nixon’s resignation speech.
 The speech is broadcast after it begins and the next inning is delayed until the conclusion of the speech.
 The Twins prevail over the host Royals‚ 3 – 2 in 14 innings when Tony Oliva‘s sacrifice fly drives home Rod Carew.
 Bill Campbell pitches 7 innings of relief for the win.

 8/8/1976 – This has nothing to do with the Minnesota Twins but still it deserves to be remembered for its “strangeness”.
 Thirty-seven years ago, on Aug.
 8, 1976, the Chicago White Sox made sartorial history by wearing shorts in a win over the Royals.
 The Bermudas were the idea of—who else?—owner Bill Veeck.
-Here is what Sports Illustrated wrote.
+The shorts were worn in a total of three games.

 8/8/1987 – The Twins beat the Oakland A’s 9-2 at the Metrodome as Twins pitcher Steve Carlton wins the 329th and final game of his Hall of Fame career.
 Carlton pitches 8 2/3 innings giving up 2 runs while striking out two batters.